 That is because NTI is a nationally accredited career school with State and Federal approval for Financial Aid.

 After completing your admissions interview, our Financial Aid Office staff will help you through the whole process.
 They’ll help you find grants, loans, and scholarships.

 NTI is prohibited from guaranteeing job placement, but the Office of Career Development is available to every student during and after graduation.

 The Office of Career Development offers every student:

 For accreditation purposes, NTI is required to place at least 70% of our graduates in careers in their field of study.
 NTI’s rate in recent years has been in the high 80’s and low 90’s percentage range.

 Going back to school is a huge commitment in time, effort, and money.
 So, NTI is committed to making sure everyone understands what career training means.

-The admissions interview is designed to share information about our training programs and potential career opportunities, as well as measuring employability in your chosen field.
-We’ll also gauge your desire and commitment to complete the training successfully.
+The admissions interview is designed to share information about our programs and career opportunities.
+As well as measuring employability in your chosen field.
+We’ll also gauge your desire and commitment to graduate.